jithinjohnjose/Laravel-Docker/README.md

     a) Create docker-compose.yml ( Check in files)

-Step 4 — Create app.dockerfile, web.dockerfile, nginx configuration and add following
+Step 4 — Create app.dockerfile, web.dockerfile and nginx configuration in laravel directory

     a) create web.dockerfile ( Check content in files added )